 A close-up of raw, seasoned chicken wings dusted with baking powder, placed inside a black air fryer basket and ready for cooking.
 The countertop beneath reveals a light-colored surface with a faint wood grain pattern.

-How to Cook Air fryer Chicken Wings with Baking Powder
+Air Fryer Chicken Wings Baking Powder Recipe

 Sauces